 Years later, my boy made up for it by bringing me back a helmet from Afghanistan.
 It’s one of my most treasured items.

-Things become a blur of sorts.
+Things became a blur of sorts.

 We drove up on where the battle had been fought the night before.
 It was a small valley, and scattered below us were the remains of tanks, trucks, and tracks.
 Most were still burning, and the smoke of battle still hung over the area.
-I could see tracks of the tanks that had engaged them the night before.
+I could see the tracks of the tanks that had engaged them the night before.
 It looked like they’d gone straight through it, just shooting as they went, and leaving a junkyard behind.

 It was like something from War of the Worlds, only we’d been the Martians.

 Suddenly there was a shout that someone was down there.
 Sure enough, there was single human being walking through.
 He seemed to be the only survivor of the engagement.
 We went down to check him out.
 He was badly injured and noticed us only when we shouted at him.
 He turned, started walking to us, only to collapse from his wounds.
 I don’t think we was fully aware that we were Americans.

 The medics came in, treated him, and a chopper was called in to get him to a MASH.
 What happened to him, I don’t know.
 I hope he made it.